-Social, Behavioral, and Economic Sciences: SaTC supports research on ethical, political, legal, cultural, or societal dimensions of security and privacy.
-Topics of interest include predicting and mitigating destructive online behavior (such as trolling, spamming, cyberbullying, and ransoming); privacy, security, and trustworthiness associated with creating, sharing, disseminating, and filtering of information; intended and unintended consequences of security or privacy practices and policies; predicting effective responses by individuals or organizations to cyber-attacks and threats; cyber-security organizational strategies, investments, or governance; risks and benefits for security, privacy, or trust arising from new cyber-technologies.
-Approaches to these and other topics may include economic analyses of incentive structures and mechanisms, sociological research on demographic, structural, and cultural dimensions; behavioral science research on individual, group, and organizational behavior, or cognitive, statistical, or computational modeling and analyses of the behavior of individuals, groups, organizations, or networks.
-Proposals addressing social, behavioral, policy, organizational, economic, or governance dimensions of cybersecurity, privacy, and trust should build on the existing scientific literature, and contribute to fundamental principles and insights on the human aspects of cybersecurity and privacy.
+Social, Behavioral, and Economic Sciences: SaTC supports research on the ethical, political, legal, cultural, and societal dimensions of security and privacy.
+Topics of interest include trolling and cyber-bullying, spamming, phishing, and ransoming, cyber-crime and electronic markets for illegal activity, manipulations of polling and voting data, and other destructive behaviors and information; understanding fundamental social, economic, behavioral, and/or cognitive dimensions of privacy, security, and trustworthiness associated with creating, sharing, disseminating, and filtering of information; intended and unintended consequences of security or privacy practices and policies; predicting, understanding, and countering effective responses by individuals or organizations to misinformation and manipulation of online content and processes, and cyber-attacks and threats; cybersecurity organizational strategies, investments, or governance; and risks and benefits for security, privacy, or trust arising from new technologies.

+Approaches to these and other topics may include economic analyses of incentive structures and mechanisms, sociological research on demographic, structural, and cultural dimensions; behavioral science research on individual, group, and organizational behavior; cognitive, statistical, or computational modeling and analyses of the behavior of individuals, groups, organizations, or networks, including developing and applying linguistic analysis, natural language processing, social network analysis, and ML as well as other computational modeling methods to understand security and privacy-related behaviors.
+Proposals addressing the social, behavioral, policy, organizational, economic, or governance dimensions of cybersecurity, privacy, and trust should build on the existing scientific literature, and contribute to fundamental principles and insights on the human aspects of cybersecurity and privacy.

 Software: Topics of interest include techniques, methods, and tools for detecting and mitigating software vulnerabilities and malware through software analysis and testing; methods and tools for programmers and programming environments to design-in security and privacy capabilities during software development; and improvements to security and privacy in ubiquitous computing environments such as mobile, web, and domain-specific platforms.
-Also of interest are the incorporation of security and privacy requirements and validation into the software development process, principled techniques for composing security and privacy mechanisms, and methods to design security and privacy properties into components and systems.
+Also of interest is the incorporation of security and privacy requirements and validation into the software development process, principled techniques for composing security and privacy mechanisms, and methods to design security and privacy properties into components and systems.

 Systems: Topics of interest include research on security and privacy of systems for computation or storage of data.
-Systems of interest range from small, stand-alone devices through smart phones, general-purpose computers, and networked systems at the enterprise or cross-enterprise levels, as well as browsers, application-based platforms, cloud computing systems, virtualized systems, and databases large or small.
+Systems of interest range from small, standalone devices through smart phones, general-purpose computers, and networked systems at the enterprise or cross-enterprise levels, as well as browsers, application-based platforms, cloud computing systems, virtualized systems, and databases large or small.
 Also of interest are system vulnerabilities and mitigations; policy enforcement; accountability (e.g., logging, audit, provenance); system models; techniques supporting system design or implementation; and techniques for measuring and assessing security or privacy characteristics of systems and human usability of system protection mechanisms.
 Forensic techniques for identifying, preserving, recovering, and analyzing digital artifacts in host and virtual computing systems, memory, storage systems, computer and communications networks, mobile systems, cloud-based systems, and applications such as social media are of interest.